AllocZero/EfficientDynamoDb/website/docs/dev_guide/setup.md

 ## Region

 AWS Region selection allows you to access DynamoDb in a specific geographic region.
-This can be useful for redundancy and to keep your data and applications running close to where you and your users access them.
+It can be useful for redundancy and to keep your data and applications running close to where you and your users access them.

 There are static properties in [RegionEndpoint](https://github.com/AllocZero/EfficientDynamoDb/blob/master/src/EfficientDynamoDb/Context/Config/RegionEndpoint.cs) class for each available region.
 For a full list of supported regions check [RegionEndpoint reference](../api_reference/region-endpoint.md).